 It is important to fully understand the rationale for the recommendation that a tooth be crowned.
 Like fillings, crowns ‘restore’ the integrity of a tooth after it has been damaged either by trauma or disease (e.g. decay).

 There will be times when the dentist recommends a filling, others when a crown is indicated and obviously, times when one or other can fulfill the requirements.

 What are the differences?

-Basically, a filling ‘fills a hole’.
+A filling ‘fills a hole’.
 Usually, the hole is created by decay (infected caries) penetrating through the tooth enamel layer into the underlying dentine.

-This decayed tooth material needs to be removed (‘drilled’ out) and replaced with a sealed synthetic (preferably tooth coloured) material.
+This decayed tooth material needs to be removed (‘drilled’ out) and replaced with a sealed synthetic (preferably tooth-coloured) material.
 Generally, this is a quartz composite.
 If the ‘hole’ is not too large and is surrounded by at least two thick and strong enough enamel walls of the natural crown of the tooth … then the filling is the ‘appropriate’ restorative material.
 Such a filling is ‘supported’ by the tooth.

 The function of the crown is quite different to that of the filling.”